woohoolabs/zen/README.md

 these classes with the `$container->get()` method.
 Dependencies of them are automatically discovered during the compilation phase (this feature is usually called "autowiring"), resulting in your full object graph.

-The following example will recursively search for all classes in the `Controller` directory (only concrete classes are included by default).
+The following example will recursively search for all classes in the `Controller` directory.
+Please note that only concrete classes are included by default.

 ```php
 protected function getEntryPoints(): array